sassoftware/esp-kubernetes/esp-cloud/operator/README.md

   the endpoint `<namespace>.<domain root>/SASEventStreamProcessingServer/<service name> is created by the ESP operator.
 ```

-Now apply the custom resource to your Kubernetes cluster:
+4. Apply the custom resource to your Kubernetes cluster:

        [~]$ kubectl -n <namespace> apply -f cr_array.yaml

-Verify that the pod is running with the following command:
+5. Verify that the pod is running with the following command:

        [~]$ kubectl -n <namespace> get pods